Phitsanulok: Location

 Phitsanulok is in the north of Thailand.
 Phitsanulok is about 377 kilometres north of Bangkok by road.
-Phitsanulok covers some 10,815 square kilometres, or 6.4% of area in the north of Thailand and 2.1% of the area of Thailand.
-Phitsanulok borders on the north and the north-east of Thailand.
-The north is adjacent to Uttaradit and Laos.
-The south is adjacent to Phichit.
-The east is adjacent to Loei and Phetchabun.
-The west is adjacent to Kamphaeng Phet Province and Sukhothai.
+Phitsanulok covers some 777 square kilometres and borders Uttaradit and Laos to the north, and Loei and Phetchabun to the northeast.
+The south is adjacent to Phichit while the west is adjacent to Kamphaeng Phet Province and Sukhothai.

 Phitsanulok has many waterfalls, forests and caves.
 In the north is central area.
 In the north-west is a highland.
 It's the important recreational area such as Kaeng Sopha waterfall, Phu Hin Rong Kla and Phu Soi Dow.
 In the south plains along the Yom River and the Nan River is the most important agricultural district of Phitsanulok.

 Topography

 Phitsanulok lies primarily on flatland with some hills.
 The eastern portion of the city has some wooded area.
 The city is in the Nan Basin, which is part of the Chao Phraya watershed.
 Phitsanulok is sometimes called Song Kwae, the city of two rivers, a name dating to a time centuries ago when the Nan and Khwae Noi Rivers met near the city.
 Today, only the Nan River flows through Phitsanulok.